ReemKish/calc-gpa/README.md

 ```
 This example makes use of the program's ignore policy: In detail, the 1st line of the input file is always ignored, and so is every line that begins with `'_'`, `'-'` or `'#'`. courses with grade value `???` will also be ignored.

-Therefore, the following `datafile` contents are parsed equivalently to the previous example, albeit less pretty:
+Therefore, the following `datafile` contents, albeit less pretty, are parsed equivalently to the previous example:
 ```
 # first line is ignored
 2018B|0368-1118|6|DiscreteMath|98